List of Coronation Street characters introduced in 2010: Jack Webster

 At Molly's funeral, Tyrone realises that Kevin is Jack's father and punches him, causing him to fall into Molly's grave.
 Sally later takes Jack from Gail McIntyre (Helen Worth) who is looking after him, and gives him to Tyrone saying that Kevin does not deserve Jack and that Tyrone is the only father he knows.
 After Tyrone expresses doubts at having to bring up Jack, he forces Kevin to take Jack.
 Kevin brings Jack home much to both Sally and their daughter Rosie Webster's (Helen Flanagan) consternation.
 Kevin moves out of the family home, taking Jack with him, but returns a few days later after getting himself a new flat.
 Rosie and her boyfriend Jason Grimshaw (Ryan Thomas) take Jack to a modelling shoot and Rosie accidentally picks up the wrong baby and leaves Jack at the studio.
 When Kevin eventually finds him, he tells Rosie that she is selfish and that he wants her to stay away from him and Jack, leaving Rosie devastated.
 Rosie and Kevin later make up, however, and when Kevin and Sally attend a hearing to decide whether Sally is entitled to have half of Kevin's lottery scratchcard winnings, Rosie offers to look after Jack again and Kevin lets her do so.
 After Kevin is injured in an accident at work, Sally offers to look after Jack and lets him stay with them until he has recovered.
 Jack leaves Weatherfield with Kevin to look after Kevin's father Bill Webster (Peter Armitage), who is ill.

 When Kevin and Jack return in August 2014, Kevin starts a relationship with Jenny Bradley (Sally Ann Matthews) in March 2015.
 Kevin's daughter Sophie Webster (Brooke Vincent) doesn't approve of the relationship as she suspects Jenny is up to something, but Kevin refuses to listen.
 Jenny becomes attached to Jack and it is later discovered that Jenny's son Tom died after drowning in a paddling pool and he was the same age as Jack.
 In June 2015, Jenny plans to take Jack and rents a flat in Hull under the name "Jenny Midgeley".
-Jenny is found in Hull by Kevin, Sophie and her foster mother Rita Sullivan (Barbara Knox) and Jenny hands Jack back after Rita talks to her.
+Jenny is found in Hull by Kevin, Sophie and her foster mother Rita Tanner (Barbara Knox) and Jenny hands Jack back after Rita talks to her.
 When Jenny returns to the street in early 2016, Jack wanders into the factory, and when Jenny takes Jack back to Kevin, she is accused of taking him.